-The passage contains names of the temple servants and that their descendants returned to Jerusalem after the exile.
-A total of 392.
-I thought the registry was given the same detailed treatment as the other higher-ranked Jews.
+This passage contains the names of the temple servants and their descendants who returned to Jerusalem after the exile.
+A total of 392 names.

 The first mention of Nethinim is in 1 Chronicles 9:2.

-So all Israel was recorded by genealogies, and indeed, they were inscribed in the book of the kings of Israel.
-But Judah was carried away captive to Babylon because of their unfaithfulness.
-2 And the first inhabitants who dwelt in their possessions in their cities were Israelites, priests, Levites, and the Nethinim.1 Chronicles 9:1-2
+9 So all Israel were reckoned by genealogies; and, behold, they were written in the book of the kings of Israel and Judah, who were carried away to Babylon for their transgression.
+2 Now the first inhabitants that dwelt in their possessions in their cities were, the Israelites, the priests, Levites, and the Nethinim.1 Chronicles 9:1-2

 The Nethinim was also mentioned in Ezra and Nehemiah.